aficustree/pynx584/README.rst

  # docker-compose up -d

 You should now be able to conect to the pynx584 Docker container via its exposed port (default :code:`5007`).

+If you wish to use the pynx584 module with custom plugins, you may store them, one per subdirectory, in a volume named nx584plugins.
+Docker will look for a requirements.txt file in the root directory and load all specified plugins.

 Config
 ------